nmsimons/fluid-demo/README.md

 - One active stroke per attendee simplifies rendering (direct mapping to a polyline).
 - Cumulative point updates allow late joiners to render the full in-progress stroke instantly.

+## Visual Connections System

+The application features a sophisticated visual connections system that allows users to create directional relationships between canvas items.

+### Supported Items

+Connection points are available on:
+- **Groups**: Container items that organize other canvas elements
+- **Sticky Notes**: Text-based note items
+- **Text Blocks**: Formatted text blocks
+- **Tables**: Collaborative data tables

+### Interaction Model

+1. **Connection Point Discovery**: Connection points appear on item edges when cursor is nearby (proximity-based with smooth opacity transitions)
+2. **Creating Connections**: Drag from a connection point on one item to a connection point on another item
+3. **Directional Flow**: Connections are directional (from source → to target)
+4. **Visual Feedback**: Active connection points highlight during drag operations

+### Smart Pathfinding

+- **A* Algorithm**: Uses A* pathfinding to calculate optimal routes between connected items
+- **Obstacle Avoidance**: Connection lines intelligently route around other canvas items
+- **Dynamic Updates**: Paths automatically recalculate when items move or resize
+- **Waypoint Generation**: Creates smooth paths with perpendicular exits/entries when possible
+- **Side Selection**: Automatically chooses optimal connection sides based on item positions

+### Technical Implementation

+- **Connection Data**: Stored persistently in SharedTree as arrays of connection IDs on each `Item`
+- **Visual Rendering**: `ConnectionOverlay.tsx` handles all connection visualization
+- **Geometry Utilities**: `connections.ts` provides point calculations and side detection
+- **Pathfinding Engine**: `pathfinding.ts` implements A* algorithm with obstacle detection
+- **Zoom Independence**: Connection logic works in logical coordinates for consistent behavior at all zoom levels

 ## Future Enhancements (Roadmap)

 These items are candidates for iterative improvement: